Bartender

 What's the best way to get a bartender's attention?

-Asked by marcialo almost 12 years ago
+Asked by marcialo over 12 years ago

 DON'T yell at the bartender.
 DON'T learn the bartender's name and shout it out whenever you want something.
 You're two-dollar tip is worth about, oh, two dollars.
 For two bucks I don't need to deal with an asshole.
 A lot of girls would try and get your attention by cutting in to the front of the bar and pushing their tits up at you.
 I never went for that -- I thought it was petty and stupid.
 But not surprisingly, a lot of guy bartenders did go for it.
 The best advice I can give if its crowded is to know what you want and have your money out.
 The bartender is just trying to crank out drinks, help them work fast and they will remember you.
 Starting with a huge tip doesn't hurt either.